 Note that this post contains affiliate links, meaning if you click on a link and make a purchase a small percentage of the sale goes to yours truly.
 Please know that I only link to products that are good for the earth, good for the soul, or both!

 Go Silver to Go Green

 Enter SilverTech, a line of underwear, socks, t-shirts and leggings by Organic Basics.
-(To read my previous post on Organic Basics’ line of organic cotton underwear, go here.)
+(Organic Basics no longer carries their SilverTech line, but they still have tons of sustainable options!)
 Made from a silver-coated recycled fibre, SilverTech items are antimicrobial.
 Essentially, when the items are exposed to sweat and other bodily fluids, silver ions are released, which in turn kills bacteria growth on the surface of the fabric.

 All of this sounds very cool and science-y.
 But the most important aspect of the SilverTech line is that – due to its bacteria-fighting abilities – it doesn’t need to be washed as often as other pieces of clothing.